vtdinh13/ai-engineering-notes/0-set-up/setup.md

 3. `uv add jupyterlab --dev` to add packages needed for development.
 This command will add the development version of `jupyterlab` to `pyproject.toml`.
 4. `uv sync` to install what's in `pyproject.toml`. `.venv` will also update to reflect these changes.
 5. `uv run jupyter lab` to run jupyter lab
+6. Use the same virtual environment as a Jupyter kernel:
+    1. `uv add ipykernel` to install the IPython kernel package inside the VM.
+    2. `uv run python -m ipykernel install --use --name ai-engineering-notes --display-name "ai-engineering-notes"` to register the kernel.
+    3. Select this kernel when starting a Jupyter notebook.

 # Docker
+1. Each service now uses the default Docker volumes by mounting to the container paths directly.
+For example in postgres: `- /var/lib/postgresql/data`.

+    1. To mount to a specified named volume:
+        - declare the name prior to the container path: `postgres_data:/var/lib/postgresql/data`.
+        - declare named volumes at the bottom of the YML file.
+        ``` docker-compose.yml
+            volumes:
+                postgres_data:
+                pgadmin_data:
+                elasticsearch_data:
+                opensearch_data:
+        ```